LSeu-Open/AIEnhancedWork/README.md

 **Currently in alpha, we welcome feedback from the AI community to help refine and improve this evaluation methodology.**

 ***Current Displayed version is Alpha v0.2***

+The scoring framework implementation and all other code files are licensed under MIT, while documentation remains under CC0.

 <br>